 Our medical colleagues recommend the following filter films for cars or home: ARC UVCL (ARC Window Films) or Dermagard (Bonwyke) give about 50% protection to EPP patients and are legal on cars and completely clear and colourless.
 They block out everything up to 400nm, nothing past 420nm and since EPP pain is due to 400-420nm they therefore give 50% protection from the pain-inducing waveband

-However, ARC UVTA (ARC Window Films) gives almost 100% protection for EPP Patients.
-It is Amber in colour and is suitable for almost any window.
-The only windows it cannot be installed to, are the driver and passenger windows of a car, as only clear films may be installed to these windows under DVLA Regulations.
+However, amber films give almost 100% protection for EPP patients.
+Amber films are suitable for almost any window.
+The only windows amber film cannot be installed to, are the driver and passenger windows of a car, as only clear films may be installed to these windows under DVLA Regulations.

 If a film were developed which blocked out everything up to 430nm that would be more effective, not too yellow, and still OK for car windows but we are not aware of such a film, if anyone does have any information on this please do contact the BPA (email@example.com)

-The two companies mentioned above can be contacted as below:
+A few companies that supply the above types of films can be contacted as below: